SAslan8006/PatikaDersleri/İngilizceA1/DurumFiiller.md

 like + verb-ing/to verb ==> We like playing/ to play soccer.
 love+ verb-ing/to verb ==>  I love seeing/to see my family.
 hate + verb-ing/to verb ==> They hate taking/to take exams.
+#### Think (That)
+think (that)  (bence) + Sentence ==> I think the world is small.
+I think that you are a very good friend.
+She thinks that she is successfull
+think about(hakkında) + Noun ==>  I am thinking about my exams now.
+She is thinking about her family right now.
+I think about my hometown every day.

+#### Would Like (istemek)
+I would like some water. (kibarca istemektir.)
+I want some water.
+I would like a pizza.
+I want a pizza.
+#
+I would like to drink some water.
+I want to drink some water.
+I would like to eat a pizza.
+I want to eat a pizza.
+#
+I'd like (I would like) some water.
+I'd like a pizza.
+I'd like to drink some water.